TissueImageAnalytics/CoNIC/README.md

 To appropriately calculate the metrics, ensure that your output is in the following format:

-- Segmentation and classification:
+- Instance Segmentation and classification map:
-  - Instance segmentation map:
+    - `.npy` array of size Nx256x256x2, where N is the number of processed patches.
-    - `.npy` array of size Nx256x256, where N is the number of processed patches.
-For each patch, values should range from 0 (background) to n (number of nuclei).
+    - First channel is the instance segmentation map containing values ranging from 0 (background) to n (number of nuclei).
-    - `.npy` array of size Nx256x256, where N is the number of processed patches.
-For each patch, values should range from 0 (background) to 6 (number of classes in the dataset).
+    - Second channel is the classification map containing values ranging from 0 (background) to 6 (number of classes in the dataset).

 - Composition prediction:
   - Single `.csv` file where the column headers should be: